Mathias Metternich: Early life and education

 Metternich was born on 8 May 1747 in Steinefrenz, a village in the Electorate of Trier close to Montabaur.
 He was born into a family of farmers who had lived in the area since the 17th century.
+Locally, the Metternich family was influential and respected; both his father and grandfather held the office of Heimberger, the village leader.
 Supported by a nobleman, the count of Waldersdorff, Metternich was able to study at the Jesuit gymnasium in Hadamar.
 In 1770, he went to Mainz, where he was educated as an elementary school teacher at the normal school.

 He became a teacher at the school of the St Emmeran's Church, Mainz and in 1780 at the normal school.
 He also studied mathematics at the University of Mainz from 1780 and at the University of Göttingen from 1784, where he studied with Abraham Gotthelf Kästner.
 In 1786, he obtained a doctorate in philosophy from the University of Erfurt, with a thesis about friction.
-While teaching at the normal school, he was a member of the Illuminati in Mainz.
+Between 1782 and 1785, he was a member of the Illuminati in Mainz with the secret name Thiusco.